BrandonTang89/CrowdfundingForSchools/README.md

 - **UID** : String, Firebase Auth UID
 - DefaultSchool: String, Name of school they would like to be the default

+### Schools Table
+- **School** : String, Name of school
+- stripeid: String, Stripe connected account id
+- onboarded: Boolean, Whether the school has completed the onboarding process

 ### Roles Table
 Stores the roles of administrators and teachers for each school.
 Administrators can promote and demote teachers/other administrators for a school.
 Teachers (and administrators) can propose, approve, modify, open/close and delete projects for their school.

 - **UID** : String, Firebase Auth UID
 - **School** : String, Name of school
-- Roles : Enum("admin", "teacher")
+- Role : Enum("admin", "teacher")

 ### Projects Table
 Stores the projects that are to be funded